 CSBA’s Delegate Assembly is a vital link in the association’s governance structure.
 Working with local districts, county offices, the Board of Directors and Executive Committee, Delegates ensure that the association reflects the interests of school districts and county offices of education throughout the state.
 There are two required Delegate Assembly meetings each year.
-In 2017, the first meeting was held on May 20-21 in Sacramento and the second one will be November 29-30 in San Diego, preceding CSBA’s Annual Education Conference and Trade show.
+In 2018, the first meeting will be held on May 19-20 in Sacramento and the second on November 28-29 in San Francisco, preceding CSBA’s Annual Education Conference and Trade show.

 Roles and responsibilities